Norfolk Island: Religion

 62% of the islanders are Christians.
-After the death of the first chaplain Rev G. H. Nobbs in 1884, a Methodist church was formed as was, in 1891, a Seventh-day Adventist congregation led by one of Nobbs' sons.
+After the death of the first chaplain Rev G. H. Nobbs in 1884, a Methodist church was formed, followed in 1891 by a Seventh-day Adventist congregation led by one of Nobbs' sons.
 Some unhappiness with G. H. Nobbs, the more organised and formal ritual of the Church of England service arising from the influence of the Melanesian Mission, decline in spirituality, the influence of visiting American whalers, literature sent by Christians overseas impressed by the Pitcairn story, and the adoption of Seventh-day Adventism by the descendants of the mutineers still on Pitcairn, all contributed to these developments.

-The Roman Catholic Church began work in 1957 and, in the late 1990s, a group left the former Methodist (then Uniting Church) and formed a charismatic fellowship.
-In 2011, 34% of the ordinary residents identified as Anglican, 13% as Uniting Church, 12% as Roman Catholic and 3% as Seventh-day Adventist.
+The Roman Catholic Church began an ongoing presence on Norfolk Island in 1957.
+In the late 1990s, a group left the former Methodist (then Uniting Church) and formed a charismatic fellowship.
+In the 2021 Census, 22% of the ordinary residents identified as Anglican (compared to 34% in 2011), 13% as Uniting Church, 11% as Roman Catholic and 3% as Seventh-day Adventist.
 9% were from other religions.
-24% had no religion, and 7% did not indicate a religion.
+35.7% had no religion (up from 24% in 2011), and 14.7% did not indicate a religion.
 Typical ordinary congregations in any church do not exceed 30 local residents as of 2010.
 The three older denominations have good facilities.
 Ministers are usually short-term visitors.

+There are two Anglican churches on Norfolk Island, All Saints Kingston (established 1870) and St Barnabas Chapel (established 1880 as the Melanesian Mission) which are both part of the Diocese of Sydney, Anglican Church of Australia.

+There is one Roman Catholic church on Norfolk Island, the Church of St Philip Howard within the Archdiocese of Sydney.